Healogics Data Privacy and Protection Policy

 DPIA: data privacy impact assessment tools used to identify and reduce risks of a data processing activity.
 DPIA should be conducted for all major system or business change programs involving the Processing of Personal Data.

-Personal Data: any information identifying a Data Subject or information relating to a Data Subject that we can identify (directly or indirectly) from that data alone or in combination with other identifiers we possess or can reasonably access.
-Personal Data includes Sensitive Personal Data and Anonymised Personal Data but excludes anonymous data or data that has had the identity of an individual permanently removed.
-Personal data can be factual (for example, a name, email address, location or date of birth) or an opinion about that person’s actions or behaviour.
+Personal Data / Personal Information: any information identifying a Data Subject or information relating to a Data Subject that we can identify (directly or indirectly) from that data alone or in combination with other identifiers we possess or can reasonably access.
+Personal Information includes Special Categories of Personal Data and Anonymised Personal Information but excludes anonymous data or data that has had the identity of an individual permanently removed.
+Personal Information can be factual (for example, a name, email address, location or date of birth) or an opinion about that person’s actions or behaviour.

-Personal Data Breach: any act or omission that compromises the security, confidentiality, integrity or availability of Personal Data or the physical, technical, administrative or organisational safeguards that we or our third-party service providers put in place to protect it.
-The loss, or unauthorised access, disclosure or acquisition, of Personal Data is a Personal Data Breach.
+Personal Data Breach: any act or omission that compromises the security, confidentiality, integrity or availability of Personal Information or the physical, technical, administrative or organisational safeguards that we or our third-party service providers put in place to protect it.
+The loss, or unauthorised access, disclosure or acquisition, of Personal Information is a Personal Information Breach.